-Annoying, begging children – contemptuous looks of the adults.
+Annoying, begging children – contemptuous looks from adults.

-A holiday at the South Coast of Kenya turned into a life task for family Dürr from Ingstetten (district of Neu-Ulm in Bavaria, Germany).
+A holiday at the South Coast of Kenya turned into a life's mission for the Dürr family from Ingstetten (district of Neu-Ulm in Bavaria, Germany).

-The extreme contrast of the breathtaking natural environment to the living conditions in one of the poorest regions in Kenya, especially the countless street kids, motivated this family to devote their life to the children in need and abandoned babies in this part of the actually considered 'rich' country.
+The extreme contrast of the breath-taking natural environment to the living conditions in one of the poorest regions in Kenya, and especially the countless street kids, motivated this family to devote their life to the children in need and the abandoned babies in this part of a supposedly "rich" country.

-Here the luxurious hotels and beaches of Diani, there the for everyone apparent need at the roadside.
+On the one hand the luxurious hotels and beaches of Diani, on the other the misery along the roadside plainly visible to everyone.
 The place was well chosen!

-Despite the fact that the association had only limited resources at its disposal, Gudrun Dürr started with the building of the first children's village (Nice View I) on a privately purchased plot and the first 8 children could be taken in on 13 March 2000.
-The Kenyan government registered the institution and the Youth Welfare Office sent soon further needy children to Nice View.
+Although the association only had modest means during the early years after its foundation, Gudrun Dürr started to build the first children's village (Nice View I) on a plot of land privately bought in 1997.
+On March 13th, 2000, the first eight children came to Nice View.
+The Kenyan government registered the institution and the Youth Welfare Office soon sent further needy children to Nice View.

-Since Edmund Dürr himself lend a hand with building the houses and since Gudrun Dürr took care of the children day and night, more and more children found shelter and protection in the Nice View Children's Village.
+While Edmund Dürr lent a hand with building the houses and Gudrun Dürr took care of the children day and night, more and more children found shelter and protection in the Nice View Children's Village.
 Some of them would probably not have survived the next days.